arthurandreev/Ui.Selenium.TestProject/README.md

 ### Possible Extensions
 - Extend the project to allow for cross browser testing - TODO
-- Host the project on a cloud hosting platform to enable automated nightly test runs in CI/CD pipeline - TODO
+- Host the project on Microsoft Azure to enable automated nightly test runs in CI/CD pipeline - TODO
 - Extend the project to integrate Selenium Grid to enable parallel running of tests on multiple browsers in the cloud - TODO

 ### Scenario: Sign-in to my bbc sports account